 A list of airlines who fly to Iceland can be found on the website of Visit Iceland.

 It is possible to find multitude of websites dedicated to the tourism industry in Iceland, and for an unknown eye it is almost impossible to gather where to start and what source to trust.

 Below you can find links to a few websites that are trustworty and reliable.
 Visiting these websites is a great way to start planning you trip to Iceland as you can find just about all the information you need on each of them.

 Have fun in Iceland!

-Iceland, long known for it's exotic nature, is picking up as a cultural destination, thanks to its many international cultural festivals, Harpa concert hall, rock-bands and the Icelandic sagas to mention only few reasons.
+Iceland, long known for it's exotic nature, is picking up as a cultural destination, thanks to its many international cultural festivals, Harpa concert hall, musicians and the Icelandic sagas to mention only few reasons.
 Today, arts and culture is thriving in Iceland and the creative industries have become a vibrant and growing sector of the Icelandic economy.

-There are festivals of some kind taking place each week of the year across our beautiful island, and although all of them are brilliant in their own Icelandic kind of way, we chose to only highlight the biggest festivals in each catagory below.
+There are festivals of some kind taking place each week of the year across our beautiful island, and although all of them are brilliant in their own Icelandic kind of way, we chose to only highlight the biggest festivals in each category below.
 If you want to look for another festival in Iceland the Embassy recommends that you visit one of the tourism websites you can find listed on this website.